 In the early 1850’s, Bishop Matthias Loras traveled through the Bankston area on horseback (St. Clements Parish was not organized at this time).
-He visited with many of the settlers; which were mostly of whom had come from Ireland, there were also some from Germany and Luxemburg.
+He visited with many of the settlers; who had mostly come from Ireland, but also some from Germany and Luxemburg.
 Many of these settlers frequented mass at the French Settlement 10 miles northeast; which some had walked to and from, while others went by horse and buggy.
 This church is now the Rickardsville Parish in Rickardsville, Dubuque County, Iowa.

 Parish Council Members

 - Tyler Gotto

 - Pat Lehmann